-Through a June 2016 U.K. referendum on its membership in the EU, a majority of U.K. voters voted to exit the EU (Brexit).
+As of January 31, 2020, the U.K. is no longer a member of the EU (Brexit).
 As a result, we face risks and uncertainty regarding the form and consequences of the implementation of Brexit, including the possibility that the U.K. and the EU could fail to come to an agreement on the terms of the U.K. exit.
-In particular, we may be negatively impacted by increased volatility in exchange rates and interest rates and disruptions affecting our relationships with our existing and future customers, suppliers and employees.
-Brexit and its implementation could adversely affect European or worldwide political, regulatory, economic or market conditions and could contribute to instability in global political institutions, regulatory agencies and financial markets.
+The U.K. and the EU are currently in negotiations on the terms.
+Finalized terms are due on December 31, 2020.
+During this eleven month period, the U.K. will continue to follow all EU rules, and their trading relationship will remain the same.
+As a result of Brexit, we may be negatively impacted by increased volatility in exchange rates and interest rates and disruptions affecting our relationships with our existing and future customers, suppliers and employees.
+Brexit and its implementation could also adversely affect European or worldwide political, regulatory, economic or market conditions and could contribute to instability in global political institutions, regulatory agencies and financial markets.
 Any of these effects of Brexit, and others we cannot anticipate, could adversely affect our business, results of operations and financial condition.